AloeandNatural/wikipediaSearchApp/README.md

-# Wikipedia Seartch App
+# Wikipedia Search App
-## A Wikipedia Search Engine built for the FreeCodeCamp front-end certificate
+#### A Wikipedia Search Engine built for the FreeCodeCamp front-end certificate

 ## Built With
 * HTML5